 Massive police response at Las Vegas mall after 'person with gun' call

-Authorities in Las Vegas responded to the Boulevard Mall late Thursday after a 'person with a gun' call, authorities said.
+Authorities in Las Vegas responded to the Boulevard Mall late Thursday after a 'person with a gun' call, police said.

 The Las Vegas Metropolitan Police said no shots were confirmed and no injuries reported.
 Police are asking residents to avoid the area.